petzval/btferret/README.md

 inbuf[] = read data
           a termination zero that is not part of the read data is added so inbuf[Number read] = 0

+If returned number of bytes read = 0
-The read_error() function returns one of the following:
+the read_error() function returns one of the following:
   0 = OK - no error
   ERROR_FATAL = some other error